mjstrasser/mjstrasser.github.io/_posts/2019-02-13-kotlin-scope-functions.md

 I have been working with [Kotlin](https://kotlinlang.org/) recently and really enjoying it compared to Java.

-One useful feature that I like is the ability to define extension functions on existing classes.
+A really useful feature is the ability to define extension functions on existing classes.

-These built-in scope functions `let`, `run`, `also`, `apply` and `with` are really useful and are described well in
+The built-in scope functions `let`, `run`, `also`, `apply` and `with` are really handy and are described well in
 [Coping with Kotlin scope functions](https://kotlinexpertise.com/coping-with-kotlins-scope-functions/).

 It can be difficult to remember which one to use.
-I like to think first of whether the function returns the receiving object or the value of the lambda.
+It helps me to think first of whether the function returns the receiving object or the value of the lambda.

 # Return the receiver